5 Bank Accounts I Use to Keep My Money Organized

 Emergency Fund

 Your emergency fund is your main buffer between the unexpected and going back into debt.
 I wrote a whole blog post about emergency funds.
 Everyone has a different amount that works for them for this account.
 It can be dependent on your location, family, job stability, income, wiggle room in your budget, and rent/mortgage.
-Most people recommend $500 to 3 Months of expenses depending on your job stability.

 Having a little rainy day fund can be the most important part of getting started on changing your finances for the better.
 It can also give you a sense of security when your checking account is looking a little low from a large debt payment.